mvolkmann/blog/src/sqlite.md

 Use the integer type for storing seconds or milliseconds since the epoch (1970-01-01 00:00:00 UTC).

+## Write-Ahead Logging (WAL)

+By default SQLite performs atomic commits and rollbacks using a "rollback journal".
+At any point in time there is either one writer or none.
+In WAL mode, readers block the single writer and the writer block readers.

+WAL is a new option that is significantly faster.
+Readers and the writer no longer block each other.

+Some of the disadvantages of WAL include:

+- The virtual file system must support shared-memory primitives, so WAL is not an option on every computer.
+- All processes that access the database must run on the same computer as the database.

+For more detail, see {% aTargetBlank "https://www.sqlite.org/wal.html", "Write-Ahead Logging" %}.

 ## JavaScript Support

 There are many client libraries in npm for working with SQLite databases.